Weymouth, Dorset: Economy

 Figures released by the Ministry of Housing, Communities and Local Government, in 2014 and 2019, suggested that the ex-borough of Weymouth and Portland was in the top 10% of the most deprived districts in the UK.
 Central Weymouth and the Littlemoor estate were the town's worst areas.
 Although unemployment is relatively low, at just over 4%, much of the work is seasonal, part time, and low paid.

 A Government initiative to help reinvigorate seaside economies was announced in 2015 and in 2019, Weymouth was awarded £3.79 million from the Coastal Communities Fund.
 The money will help with refurbishment of the area around the town's quay; first proposed in 2006, the plans were abandoned in favour of other works prior to the 2012 Olympics.
 In addition to beautification and better access, aimed at attracting visitors, there will be improved facilities for fishermen, including secure compounds for equipment and increased cold storage for catches.
 The town was voted Number 1 in The Times and Sunday Times Best UK Beaches 2023, and best UK beach in the TripAdvisor Traveler's Choice Awards 2024.

+In 2025, a long-running family-operated beach business providing pedalos and chalets ceased operations after more than 60 years, with operators citing rising costs including wages, insurance and regulatory requirements as contributing factors.
+Local business interests are also represented by organisations such as the Weymouth & Portland Chamber of Commerce.